 Before we get into how the US taxes Canadian pension benefits, let’s review two popular types of retirement accounts in Canada—Old Age Security Benefits and the Canadian Pension Plan—which are both part of the country’s public retirement program.

-The Old Age Security can be obtained if you meet the minimum requirements.
+Is Canadian social security taxable in the US?
+Yes, and the Old Age Security can be obtained if you meet the minimum requirements.
 It’s a modest monthly payment once you reach age 65.
 If you move out of Canada, you can still receive the old age security if you meet one of these requirements:

 - You resided in Canada for at least 20 years after turning 18, or